SamSalvatico/truelayer/README.md

     }
 ```
 The `pokemonMaster` property is injected thanks to the DI.
-- The PokemonMaster, that concretely is *app/Libraries/PokemonMaster/TrueLayer.php*, look for the requested Pokemon.
+- The PokemonMaster, that concretely is *app/Libraries/PokemonMaster/TrueLayer.php*, look for the requested Pokemon;
+- All relevant code can be found in *app/Libraries*.

 ## Production TODO